New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the prepare_kamino_init_user tool do? +

 First-time Kamino setup.
 Creates the user lookup table + userMetadata PDA + obligation PDA (VanillaObligation, tag 0) on Kamino's main market in a single tx.
 ONE-TIME — required prerequisite before prepare_kamino_supply / borrow / withdraw / repay.
 Refuses if userMetadata already exists (use the supply tool directly).
 Costs ~0.028 SOL total in rent for the three accounts (recoverable via Kamino's account-close flow when fully exiting).
 DURABLE NONCE REQUIRED.
 BLIND-SIGN on Ledger — Kamino's program isn't in the Solana app's clear-sign allowlist; match the Message Hash on-device after preview_solana_send.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does prepare_kamino_init_user accept? +